yy20190404/CuttingStock/README.md

   "ini.json"

-the two files are located in "src" folder.
+You can get the two files in "src" folder.

 ### Mac, Linux, others